Week of Sunday March 29 - Palm Sunday

 This is how Borg and Crossan imagine it.

 Two processions entered Jerusalem on a spring day in the year 30.
 It was the beginning of the week of Passover, the most sacred week of the Jewish year… One was a peasant procession, the other an imperial procession.
 From the east, Jesus rode a donkey down the Mount of Olives, cheered by his followers.
 Jesus was from the peasant village of Nazareth, his message was about the kingdom of God, and his followers came from the peasant class… On the opposite side of the city, from the west, Pontius Pilate, the Roman governor of Idumea, Judea, and Samaria, entered Jerusalem at the head of a column of imperial cavalry and soldiers.
 Jesus's procession proclaimed the kingdom of God; Pilate's proclaimed the power of empire...
 Pilate's military procession was a demonstration of both Roman imperial power and Roman imperial theology.
-(The First Week, Day One.)
+(The Last Week, Day One.)

 So here we have a first century version of The Chaser marching up to the APEC forum, thumbing their nose at power, ridiculing the trappings of Empire as it walked unchallenged into perhaps the most highly secured area in Australia's history.